michael8rown/nixos/README.md

 Configurations and miscellaneous files for my home server and my laptops.

-## NOTE:
+### NOTE:

-These steps are not used exactly this way anymore.
+==These steps are not used exactly this way anymore.
 Each different profile will get its own installation instructions.
-The only installation instructions written so far are those for the `server` profile.
+The only installation instructions written so far are those for the `server` profile.==

 ### Installation instructions